 Theodore N. Pappas, MD, is the Vice Dean for Medical Affairs at the Duke University School of Medicine.
-He also holds the positions of Distinguished Professor of Surgical Innovation and is Chief of the Division of Advanced Oncologic and GI Surgery in the Department of Surgery.
+He also holds the positions of Distinguished Professor of Surgical Innovation.

 Pappas came to Duke University Medical Center in 1988 as Assistant Professor of Surgery.
 His clinical interests include gastrointestinal surgery, peptic ulcer surgery, and cancer of the esophagus, stomach, pancreas, and bile duct.